SAP-samples/build-codejam/.github/ISSUE_TEMPLATE/session-feedback-template.md

 - [ ] About right
 - [ ] Helpful / informative

-### What is your feeling about the SAP Cloud Application Programming Model?
+### What is your feeling about SAP Build?

 - [ ] Still don't like it
 - [ ] I'm going to investigate further
 - [ ] I am suddenly a believer
-- [ ] I am or will be using the CAP more now
+- [ ] I am or will be using the SAP Build more now

 If you have time, please add a comment below to write free-form what you liked and what you disliked about the session.
 Thanks!